Middlewich: Economy

 Middlewich has a traditional high street, with small shops on Wheelock Street, Hightown and Lewin Street.
 There are also five supermarkets, Lidl, Tesco Express, Morrisons and Morrisons Daily.
 Historically the major employers have been the salt industry and agriculture.
 Salt is still manufactured at British Salt, which employs around 125 people.
 The close proximity to the M6 motorway has led to the creation of a large distribution and business park, with companies such as Tesco and ERF locating to the site.
 Approximately 300 people are employed at the Ideal Standard factory, which since 1937 has been making vitreous china sanitaryware.

-Tourism is one of the fastest growing industries in Cheshire, and Congleton East Council has recognised the importance of Middlewich's canals in its attempts to promote tourism in the borough.
+Tourism is one of the fastest growing industries in Cheshire, and Congleton Borough Council recognised the importance of Middlewich's canals in its attempts to promote tourism in the borough.
 Visitors to the 2003 Middlewich Folk and Boat Festival were estimated to have spent £2.3 million in the town over the two days of the festival.

 Power for the town is provided from the National Grid for electricity, and National Grid Gas plc for natural gas.
 Fresh water supply and foul water collection is by United Utilities.